 Rangoli is an art form that blends the beautiful colors of diverse Indian culture and tradition.
 Designs are created with a vibrant mix of colors at the entrance of many Indian houses as a wonderful welcome to guests.
-The motifs or designs used for Rangoli are mostly taken from the natural surroundings like that of a peacock, swans, vines, animals, flowers, and footprints of Gods or Goddesses.
-In the early days, colors were drawn from the bark of trees and leaves, but in the present time many synthetic forms are available.
-People today even use home spices and condiments like red chili powder, turmeric powder, salt, and pulses to decorate their rangoli.
+The motifs or designs used for rangoli are mostly taken from the natural surroundings like that of peacocks, swans, vines, other animals, flowers, and footprints of Gods or Goddesses.
+In the early days, colors were drawn from the bark of trees and leaves, but in the present time, many synthetic forms are available.
+People today even use home spices and condiments like red chili powder, turmeric powder, and salt, and pulses (beans, lentils, and peas), to decorate their Rangoli.

-During this workshop, participants explore art, math, geometry as well as culture, ecology and history as they create their own rangoli designs.
+During this workshop, participants explore art, math, and geometry as well as culture, ecology, and history as they create their own rangoli designs.

 Social Studies, Art, Math, History

 2 display tables, white glue, pencil and copy of rangoli grid for each student